 Height/Weight: 6’5, 185 lbs

-Ayo Dosunmu is one of the best athletes in this 2019 draft class.
+Ayo Dosunmu is one of the best athletes in college basketball.
 He’s lightning quick, and nearly impossible to catch in the open floor when he gets a head of steam.
 Dosunmu’s athleticism is best displayed in transition and on defense, where he suffocates smaller guards with with his length, impressive footwork, and elite lateral quickness.

 Dosunmu has a smooth shooting stroke, and a very quick release that will translate well to the next level.
-He already has NBA range, and can hit threes both off the dribble and spotting up.
+He already has NBA range, and while he can knock down threes spotting up, he’s even better at hitting shots off the dribble.

-Dosunmu really needs to improve his decision making to be an effective point guard at the next level.
-He makes poor decisions with the basketball way too often, turning the ball over with bad passes or by driving into a swarm of defenders and getting stuck in the lane.
-His handle also needs work, and he doesn’t deal with on-ball pressure very well.
-He’ll either defers to others or put his head down when a good defender plays him tight.
+Ayo Dosunmu really needs to work on his decision making to be an effective point guard at the next level.
+He makes poor decisions with the basketball too often, turning the ball over with bad passes or by driving into a swarm of defenders and getting stuck in the lane.
+His handle also needs work, as he sometimes struggle to deal with on-ball pressure.
+He likes to either defers to others or resorts to putting his head down when a good defender plays him tight.

-When he is able to shake his defender on his first step, he often tries to force the issue and attack the rim when there are help defenders there waiting for him.
+When he is able to shake his defender on his first step, Dosunmu sometimes tries to force the issue and attack the rim when there are help defenders there waiting for him.
 Ayo needs to work on identifying when he should pull up for a jump shot rather than drive all the way to the rim to force a contested layup and/or risk a charge.

-Dosunmu is one of the most intriguing college prospects this year.
+Ayo Dosunmu is one of the more intriguing college prospects this year.
 His physical gifts and high upside are undeniable, but he’s still raw and needs to mature a great deal to be a productive NBA point guard.
-As of now, if he declares after this season he would likely be a late first-early second round selection.
-If he decides to stay another year, he could work on improving his all-around skill, show that he can be a better decision maker, and improve his stock enough to become a lottery pick in 2020.
+If he were to declare at the end of this season, he would likely be a second round selection.
+If he decides to stay another year, he could work on improving his all-around skill, show that he can be a better decision maker, and improve his stock enough to become a lottery pick in 2021.

-However, players returning for another year of school always run the risk of getting a serious injury, or just not improving enough, both of which hurt draft stocks and cost players money.
+However, players returning for another year of school always run the risk of getting a serious injury, or just not improving enough, both of which are detrimental to draft stocks and ultimately end up costing players money.
 Dosunmu will have a tough decision to make before the draft declaration deadline this spring.